Global coronavirus cases reach over 8 million as outbreak expands in Latin America

-(Reuters) - Global cases of the novel coronavirus reached over 8 million on Monday, as infections surge in Latin America, according to a Reuters tally.
+(Reuters) - Global cases of the novel coronavirus reached over 8 million on Monday, as infections surge in Latin America and the United States and China grapple with fresh outbreaks.

-About 25% of those cases, or 2 million infections, are in the United States, though the fastest-growing outbreak is in Latin America which now accounts for 21% of all cases.
+The United States still leads the world with the highest number of infections, about 2 million or 25% of all reported cases.
+However, the outbreak is growing fastest in Latin America, which now accounts for 21% of all cases, according to a Reuters tally.

-Brazil’s COVID-19 cases and deaths have surged to make it the No.2 hot spot in the world, behind only the United States.
+Brazil’s COVID-19 cases and deaths have surged to make it the No.2 hot spot in the world.

+The first case was reported in China in early January and it took until early May to reach 4 million cases.
+It has taken just five weeks to double to 8 million cases, according to a Reuters tally.

+Global deaths stand at over 434,000 and have doubled in seven weeks.

 Although Brazil’s official death toll from the pandemic has risen to nearly 44,000, the true impact is likely far greater than the data show, health experts said, citing a lack of widespread testing in Latin America’s largest country.